grab/engineering-blog/_posts/2022-11-23-graph-for-fraud-detection.md

 Finally, we would like to share a few tips that will make the RGCN model work well in practice.

-- **Use less than three convolutional layers**: the node feature will be over-smoothed if there are many convolutional layers, that is all the nodes on the graph look similar.
+- **Use less than three convolutional layers**: The node feature will be over-smoothed if there are many convolutional layers, that is all the nodes on the graph look similar.
-- **Node features are important**: domain knowledge of the node can be formulated as node features for the graph model, and rich node features are likely to boost the model performance.
+- **Node features are important**: Domain knowledge of the node can be formulated as node features for the graph model, and rich node features are likely to boost the model performance.

 # Graph explainability